Cleric 5e (5th Edition) Class in D&D Classes

 The divine agent

-this is not every acolyte or the officiant at the temple or shrine is a cleric.
+this is not every acolyte or officiant at the temple or shrine is a cleric.
 There are some priests who are called to a simple life of temple service to carry out their goals with the help of their prayers and sacrifices.

 It’s really not the magic or the strength of their arms.
-In some cities, the priesthood amounts to the political office being viewed as a stepping stone to the higher positions of authority and involving no communion with a god at all.
+In some cities, the priesthood amounts to the political office being viewed as a stepping stone to the higher positions of authority and involves no communion with a god at all.

-There are even many clerics which are also expected to protect their deities’ worshipers and followers.
+There are even many clerics who are also expected to protect their deities’ worshipers and followers.
 They do this by fighting rampaging orcs, negotiating peace between the warring nations as well as sealing a portal that would permit a demon prince to enter the world.

 It’s the most adventuring clerics who maintain some better connection to established temples and orders of their faiths.
 The temple might ask for the cleric’s aid or a high priest who might be in a position to demand it.